wp-plugins/social-media-widget/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Appearance/Widgets and activate the widget to customize

+== Screenshots ==
+1. Shows the various icon sizes and icon packs and their appearance in the sidebar.

 == Help ==

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag